This website uses cookies. Continue browsing if you consent to this, or view our privacy policy.

 Email: caron.munro@landcommission.gov.scot

-Claire Bremner (Finance & Business Systems Manager)
+Claire Bremner (Finance & Business Systems Lead)

 Claire is responsible for managing and supporting the Commission’s finance and business functions to support effective operational delivery and compliance.
 This includes co-ordination of internal and external audit, IT and Cyber security, and ensuring the commission has appropriate corporate governance policies in place to meet its duties as an NDPB.